campbea/flytster-api/README.md

 **Notes:**
 - `password`: must be at least 8 chars with at least 1 number
-- `code`: password verification codes are 20 character combinations of lowercase letters and digits
+- `token`: verification token is a 20 character combinations of lowercase letters and digits

 **Status Codes:**
-- `201` if successful
+- `200` if successful
 - `400` is bad data is sent
-- `404` if the reset code is invalid or expired
+- `404` if the token is invalid or expired

 ### Create a trip